abarbanell/abarbanell.github.io/_posts/2017-09-09-deploy-from-travis-to-dokku.md

 This command does three things:
 - encrypts the file deploy.key into the file deploy.key.enc
 - adds a section "before_install" to your .travis.yml to decrypt the file in your running travis VM
-- adds two variables to your travis environment with the decrytion keys.
+- adds two variables to your travis environment with the decryption keys.

 ## Step 4: add after_success section to travis.yml for the deployment